Run notebooks and analyze data

 Enter the filename and click Save.

 The default type of the chart is defined by the chart settings on the server.
-However, you can configure and modify the predefined settings.
+However, you can configure and modify the predefined chart type.

 Click to alter the initial settings of the chart.